theforeman/theforeman.org/plugins/foreman_salt/13.1/index.md

 ![](/static/images/plugins/foreman_salt/reports.gif)

-There are two ways to upload the highstate reports to foreman:
+There are two ways to upload the highstate reports to Foreman:

 Either use the script `/usr/sbin/upload-salt-reports` scheduled by a cron job running on the smart proxy.
 By default, reports are uploaded to Foreman once every 10 minutes from the Salt master's job cache.
 You may modify the smart_proxy_salt cron job to customize this by editing `/etc/cron.d/smart_proxy_salt`.